-Source: Oficina Nacional de Estadísticas (ONE), Anuario Estadístico de Cuba (AEC), 2008, 2011 (Table 5.5) and 2014 (Table 7.3) and Naciones Unidas, Comisión Económica para America Latina y el Caribe (CEPAL), La Economía de Cuba, Santiago Chile, 2000
+Source: ONE, Anuario Estadístico de Cuba (AEC), 2008, 2011 (Table 5.5) and 2014 (Table 7.3); and CEPAL, La Economía de Cuba, Santiago de Chile, 2000.

 THE COLLAPSE OF MANUFACTURING, 1989-2014

-In 1989, the Cuba’s manufacturing sector (not including construction, utilities and transportation) constituted almost 25% of GDP and close to 20% of the labor force.
-However, by 2016, the sector accounted for only 13.4% of GDP and 9.3% of the labor force, reductions of close to 50% in each case..
-The volume of manufacturing production, in physical terms, collapsed with the economic melt-down accompanying the ending of the “special relationship with the former Soviet Union from 1989 to 1992.
-(See Figure 1.)
+In 1989, the Cuba’s manufacturing sector (not including construction, utilities and transportation) constituted almost 25% of GDP and employed close to 20% of the labor force.
+However, by 2016, the sector accounted for only 13.4% of GDP and 9.3% of the labor force, reductions of close to 50% in each case.
+The volume of manufacturing production, in physical terms, collapsed with the economic melt-down accompanying the end of the “special relationship with the former Soviet Union” from 1989 to 1992 (see Figure 1).
 By 1993, it had declined to about one-third of the 1989 level.
-The volume of production rose somewhat in the following two decades but by 2012 was still only 54.3% of the 1989 level.
-(ONE, AEC 2013, Table 11.1.)
+The volume of production rose somewhat in the following two decades, but by 2012 it was still only 54.3% of the 1989 level (ONEI, AEC 2013, Table 11.1).

-Production volumes in the sugar agro-industrial sector began a rapid descent from 1991 to 1995, remaining in the three to five million ton per year range, but then declined sharply from 2000 to 2005 to a range of about one to one and one-half million tons per year..
-By 2016, sugar production volumes were around 20% of the 1989 level.
-The 2014 volume of production for manufacturing including sugar was 46.2% of the 1989 level.
-(Ibid)
+Production volumes in the sugar agro-industrial sector began a rapid descent from 1991 to 1995, remaining in the 3 to 5 million ton per year range, but then declined sharply from 2000 to 2005 to about 1 to 1.5 million tons per year.
+By 2016, sugar production volumes were around 20% of their 1989 level.
+The 2014 volume of production for manufacturing including sugar was 46.2% of the 1989 level (Ibid).

-Figure 1 Indices of Manufacturing Output in Physical Term 1989 - 2014
+Figure 1: Indices of Manufacturing Output in Physical Term 1989 - 2014

 (1989 = 100.0)

-Source: ONE, AEC, 2004, Table 1X.1, AEC 2012, AEC 2014, and Cuadro A.90, Naciones Unidas, CEPAL, La Economía Cubana, Santiago Chile, 2000
+Source: ONE, AEC 2004, Table 1X.1, AEC 2012, AEC 2014, and Cuadro A.90, CEPAL, La Economía Cubana, Santiago de Chile, 2000

-A disaggregated snapshot of the changes in the manufacturing sector 4is presented in Table 2.
-Production volumes for a number of products had remained about the same or with small increases, namely tobacco products, beverages, furniture and metal products (non-machinery).
+A disaggregated snapshot of the changes in the manufacturing sector over the period 1989-2014 is presented in Table 2.
+Production volumes for a number of products remained about the same or with small increases, namely tobacco products, beverages, furniture and metal products (non-machinery).
 Pharmaceutical production increased dramatically.
 Unfortunately virtually every other category of manufactures experienced drastic declines in their volumes of production.
-(Ibid)

 CAUSAL FACTORS ANE CONSEQUENCES

-The initial factor causing the collapse of manufacturing was the termination of the special relationship with the Soviet Union through which the Cuban economy had been subsidized generously .
-The break-up of the Soviet Union and recession in Eastern Europe also damaged Cuba’s exports.
+The initial factor causing the collapse of manufacturing was the termination of the special relationship with the Soviet Union through which the Cuban economy had been subsidized generously since the 1960s.
+The break-up of the Soviet Union and recession in Eastern Europe also damaged Cuba’s export markets.
 With this shrinkage of exports and in the absence of new credits, came reduced imported inputs, replacement parts and new machinery and equipment of all sorts.
-The resulting economic melt-down also led to a collapse of savings and investment and resulted in cannibalization of some plant and equipment for replacement parts.
+The economic melt-down also led to a collapse of savings and investment and resulted in cannibalization of some plant and equipment for replacement parts.

-Second, the technological inheritance from the Soviet Union, ,as of 1989 was antiquated so that Cuban manufacturing even at its best in 1988 was internationally uncompetitive.
+Second, the technological inheritance from the Soviet Union, embodied in machinery and equipment, was antiquated so that Cuban manufacturing even at its best in 1988 was internationally uncompetitive.
 Third, since 1989, levels of investment have been continuously insufficient.
-After 1989, maintenance and re-investment were a category of economic activity that could be postponed during the economic melt-down – for a little while.
+After 1989, maintenance and re-investment were deemphasized as they were a category of economic activity that could be postponed during the economic melt-down – for a little while.

 Fourth, the dual monetary and exchange rate system penalized traditional and potential new exporters that receive one old (Moneda Nacional) peso or “CUP” for each US dollar earned from exports – while the relevant rate for Cuban citizens was 26 CUP pesos to US$1.00.
-This made it virtually impossible for some exporters and was a key contributor to the collapse of the sugar sector.
+This made it virtually impossible for some exporters to remain financially viable and was a key contributor to the collapse of the sugar sector.

-Table 2 Changes in Physical Output in Cuba’s Manufacturing Sub-sectors, 1989-2014
+Table 2: Changes in Physical Output in Cuba’s Manufacturing Sub-sectors, 1989-2014